derb12/pybaselines/docs/algorithms/whittaker.rst

 ===================

 The contents of :mod:`pybaselines.whittaker` contain Whittaker-smoothing-based algorithms for fitting the baseline.
+Note that Whittaker smoothing is often also referred to as Whittaker-Henderson smoothing.

 Introduction
 ------------